Bullying Statistics & Information

 - Are less popular than others and have few friends

-- Do not get along well with others, seen as annoying or provoking, or antagonize others for attention
+- Do not get along well with others, are seen as annoying or provoking, or antagonize others for attention

 However, even if a child has these risk factors, it doesn’t mean that they will be bullied.